MJMcP/best-compressed/README.md

 <!-- do yo u want to reference the specific project files that implement them?
 Link to wireframes -->
 -Navigation  Bar
- - Situated at the top of the page, the page logo 'BEST COMPRESSED' will be shown on the left hand side of the section with the interactive menu located on the right, listing this HOME page as well as 3 addional pages.
-Once the site adapts for smaller screen sizes, the logo will relocate to the center of screen with the menu options underneath it.
+  - Situated at the top of the page, the page logo 'BEST COMPRESSED' is shown on the left hand side with the page menu located on the right, listing this HOME page as well as 3 addional pages.
+  Once the site adapts for smaller screen sizes, the page logo will relocate to the center of screen with the menu options underneath it.

- -Landing Page Image
+-Landing Page Image with Introduction text
-  -

-    landing page image
+  -   This is a general intro to the function of the site and its aims going forward.
+  There is also a content disclaimer which reminds the user that the information here is a general guide and that the best advice comes from those trained and with full knowledge of their situation.
+A repetition of this will appear in the footer of each page.

     what are compression items section
-    link with description to wear and care link with description to tried and tested the footer
+    link with description to wear and care link with description to tried and tested

+-Footer Section
+   - Fixed at the bottom of the screen, the footer contains the constant Disclaimer relating to the content of the site  on the left hand side.
+   There are also 3 links to relatable social media for the site's content.
+   These three platforms were chosen for their generally understood UI which will aid the cross generational divide.
+   There is a 'Date Updated' information line to reflect the current nature of the information provided.

  Wear and Care page
     Tried and Tested page

 ### Features Left to Implement